 However, he will cost a lot less than another player some analysts believe could be had.
 Mitch Marner is a restricted free agent at the end of this season.
 The Maple Leafs currently have about $6 million in cap space after signing John Tavares and Auston Matthews to major contracts.
 Obviously, they will try to trade Patrick Marleau to make room, but that likely won’t happen.

 Marner is one of the best young players in the NHL.
 He’s coming off a 94-point season at the age of 21.
 That’s just ridiculous.
 He’s a proven NHL player, and the Maple Leafs can’t afford to lose him.
 But, the bigger problem is can they afford to keep him.

 He’s going to cost a lot.
 Word around the league is he’s going to cost upwards of $10.5 million, matching Patrick Kane‘s contract for most expensive winger.
 The Devils could pay that, but is it worth it to give up what you’d need to give up to get him?
 In a word, yes.

 More from Pucks and Pitchforks

-- New Jersey Devils Have Much Different Priorities With Prospects
+- New Jersey Devils Might Have A Fabian Zetterlund Problem

 The Devils could just offer sheet him for just under the threshold, and it would cost them a 2020 1st, 2nd and 3rd-round pick, plus a 2021 1st-round pick.
 Honestly, they could probably offer all three 2nd-round picks and the 2020 1st, and that would give them enough to get him if Marner was going to leave anyway.
 That’s a big if, but it would allow the Devils to only lose picks in this and next year’s NFL Draft.